Configure Single Sign-On for Office 365

 - Click View Setup Instructions for the PowerShell command that's customized for your domain.

-- Copy this command for use in PowerShell.
+- Copy this command to use in PowerShell.

 In PowerShell: